 Tzu Chi Foundation’s “Four Major Missions” consist of Charity, Medicine, Education, and Humanity.
 Adding the efforts in Bone Marrow Donation, Environmental Protection, Community Volunteerism, and International Relief, the undertakings are now collectively known as “Tzu Chi’s Eight Footprints”.

-In 1991, founder of Taiwan-based Tzu Chi Foundation, Master Cheng Yen received The Magsaysay Social Leadership Award from the Philippine Ramon Magsaysay Award Foundation.
+In 1991, founder of Taiwan-based Tzu Chi Foundation, Master Cheng Yen received The Magsaysay Community Leadership Award from the Philippine Ramon Magsaysay Award Foundation.
 This is the equivalent of the Nobel Prize in Asia.
 Along with the award came a prize money of US $30,000 (worth approximately Php825,000 then) which the Master distributed to two beneficiaries - the victims of the China flooding and of the Mt.
 Pinatubo eruption.
 The award paved way to the exposure of the Master’s compassion to the Chinese community in the Philippines.

 Determination defines former Tzu Chi scholar Jonalyn Alfonso in a word.
 Hailing from a family with financial troubles, Jonalyn strived for excellence ...